Breast Lift in Thailand Your guide to cost, top surgeons & hospitals

 When Can You Fly After a Breast Lift?

 Most patients can fly home 7–10 days after surgery, once sutures have been checked or removed and your surgeon has confirmed that healing is progressing well.
 Cabin pressure at altitude does not affect the surgical result.
-Some patients experience mild swelling during the flight — wearing your surgical support bra helps, and any temporary increase resolves within a day of landing.
+Some patients experience mild swelling during the flight.
+Wearing your surgical support bra helps, and any temporary increase resolves within a day of landing.

 When Can You Return to Work and Exercise?

 Light desk work is manageable from around 7–10 days for most patients.
 Walking is encouraged from day one.
 Lower-body exercise can restart at two weeks.
-Upper-body work, chest stretching, and heavy lifting should wait until the six-week mark when incisions have healed and internal tissue has stabilised.
+Upper-body work, chest stretching, and heavy lifting should wait until the six-week mark when incisions have healed and internal tissue has stabilised1.
 High-impact activities and sports that involve arm movement can resume at 6–8 weeks once cleared.

 When Will You See Final Results?